rafaelafpro/fotoblog-ex03/readme.md

 ## 🚀 Features

-- Galeria visualmente atraente de imagens.
+- Visually appealing image gallery.
-- Campo de pesquisa integrado para descobrir novas imagens e coleções.
+- Integrated search field to discover new images and collections.
-- Design responsivo adaptado para todos os dispositivos.
+- Responsive design tailored for all devices.
-- Uso elegante da fonte "Mulish" para uma experiência de leitura agradável.
+- Elegant use of the "Mulish" font for a pleasant reading experience.

 ## 🛠️ Installation Steps

-1. Clone o repositório:
+1. Clone the repository:
    \```bash
    git clone https://github.com/rafaelandrade/fotoblog.git
    \```

-2. Abra o arquivo `index.html` em seu navegador de preferência.
+2. Open the `index.html` file in your preferred browser.

 ## 🖥️ Demo

-_Adicione um link para uma demonstração ao vivo da aplicação, se disponível._
+_Add a link for a live demonstration of the application, if available._

 ## 📘 License

-Este projeto está sob a [MIT License](./LICENSE).
+This project is under the [MIT License](./LICENSE).

 ## 📧 Contact

-Se você tem alguma dúvida, sugestão ou apenas quer dizer oi, sinta-se à vontade para me enviar um e-mail em [oi@rafaelandrade.dev](mailto:oi@rafaelandrade.dev)!
+If you have any questions, suggestions, or just want to say hello, feel free to email me at [oi@rafaelandrade.dev](mailto:oi@rafaelandrade.dev)!

 ## 👨‍💻 Author